asLody/SandHook/README.md

 4.4(ART Runtime) - 10.0

-# Scope
+# Project Struct

+- annotation<br/>
+annotation api
-- Object Methods
+- hooklib<br/>
+core lib of art hook
-- Static Methods
+- nativehook<br/>
+lib of native hook
-- Constructors
+- xposedcompat<br/>
+stable implement of xposed api compat for sandhook
-- System Methods
+- xposedcompat_new<br/>
+annother implement of xposed api compat for sandhook(hook more fast first time)
-- JNI Methods
+- hookers<br/>

-hook abstract method is not recommended, you can invoke its impl method.

-cant hook if lined
+hook plugin demo for annotation api

 # how to use